 Be kind to your roots!

-Before we pack each individual plant we tease out the roots of most plants and remove some of the soil.
+Before we pack plants we tease out the roots of some large plants and remove some of the soil, most of you plants will come with a pot.
 This means that the plants are ready for planting when they arrive.
 Plants grow better when the roots have been loosened from its pot shape, if you plant your plant without loosening the root ball your roots may struggle to outgrow this shape.
 If you are growing plants for root harvesting this is very important.

 If you would like to collect your order from the nursery please call or email us before placing your order so this can be arranged.
 Please note our herb nursery is only open to visitors on open days and course days.